googleworkspace/gws-genai-addon-sample/README.md

       --role='roles/aiplatform.user'
 ```
 > Learn more on service account best practices and other ways to authenticate  [here](https://cloud.google.com/iam/docs/best-practices-service-accounts).

+You can configure the region for the API in the `region` parameter (default is `us-central1`) in the relevant section for `vertexAiPalmApi` in the add-on configuration file.
+Additional configurations for the provider are found in the `modules/gen_ai_providers/vertex_ai_palm_api.js` file, including the models used, maximum tokens returned, and other configuration.

 #### Google Developer PaLM API